bengler/backbone_pebbles/README.md

-# Pebblecore
+# Backbone for Pebbles

-Core javascript library for Pebbles-applications
+Backbone with a few adaptations to work well with Pebbles

 ## Getting started